bbauska/Anti-Project2025/anti.md

 state and local control over education funding.
 As Washington begins to downsize its intervention in education, existing funding should be sent to states as grants over which they have full control, enabling states to put federal funding toward any lawful education purpose under state law.”
-[Department of Education, Project 2025, accessed 6/24/24]
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 details potential education grant funding to be “rolled back or eliminated.”
-“There are five primary regulatory targets (as of December 2022) that require the next Adminis- tration’s attention: regulations on (1) Charter School Grant Program Priorities; (2) Civil Rights Data Collection; (3) Student Assistance General Provisions, Federal Perkins Loan Program, and William D. Ford Federal Direct Loan Program Final Regulations; (4) Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance (Title IX); and (5) Assistance to States for the Education of Children with Disabilities, Preschool Grants for Children with Disabilities (Equity in IDEA).”
-[Department of Education, Project 2025, accessed 6/24/24]
+<p>Project 2025 details potential education grant funding to be “rolled back or eliminated.”
+“There are
+five primary regulatory targets (as of December 2022) that require the next Adminis- tration’s attention: regulations on (1) Charter School Grant Program Priorities; (2) Civil Rights Data Collection; (3) Student Assistance General Provisions, Federal Perkins Loan Program, and William D. Ford Federal Direct Loan Program Final Regulations; (4) Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance (Title IX); and (5) Assistance to States for the Education of Children with Disabilities, Preschool Grants for Children with Disabilities (Equity in IDEA).”
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 calls for investigating, prosecuting, and restricting foreign grants to universities.
+<p>Project 2025 calls for investigating, prosecuting, and restricting foreign grants to universities.
 “Investigate postsecondary institutions that fail to honor their Section 117 obligations and make appropriate referrals to DOJ.
-Work with Congress to amend the HEA to tie the HEA’s foreign source

-13
-reporting requirements to an institution's ability to receive federal financial assistance, particularly participation in programs funded under Titles IV and VI of the HEA.”
-[Department of Education, Project 2025, accessed 6/24/24]
+Work with Congress to amend the HEA to tie the HEA’s foreign source reporting requirements to an institution's ability to receive federal financial assistance, particularly participation in programs funded under Titles IV and VI of the HEA.”
+[Department of Education, Project 2025, accessed 6/24/24]</p>

-Project 2025 wants to partially defund public education with significant grant and funding cuts.
+<p>Project 2025 wants to partially defund public education with significant grant and funding cuts.
 “Eliminate competitive grant programs and reduce spending on formula grant programs.
 Competitive grant programs operated by the Department of Education should be eliminated, and federal spending should be reduced to reflect remaining formula grant programs authorized under Title I of the